 Any worker exposed to hot and humid conditions is at risk of heat illness, especially those doing heavy work tasks or using bulky protective clothing and equipment.
 Some workers might be at greater risk than others if they have not built up a tolerance to hot conditions, including new workers, temporary workers, or those returning to work after a week or more off.
 This also includes everyone during a heat wave.
+A heat wave is any day that is predicted to have high temperatures for the day with at least 90 degrees Fahrenheit and at least ten degrees Fahrenheit higher than the average high daily temperatures in the next five days.
 Industries most affected by heat-related illness are: construction; trade, transportation and utilities; agriculture; building, grounds maintenance; landscaping services; and support activities for oil and gas operations.

-APPENDIX B: First Aid for Heat Illness
+APPENDIX B: Identify and Treat Heat Illness

-FIRST AID FOR HEAT CRAMPS
+HEAT CRAMPS